 Best Photo Opportunities on Kauai for Instagram

-Best Photos Opportunities on the North Shore (Hanalei)
+Best Photos Opportunities on the North Shore (Hanalei, Haena, Kilauea)

-The North Shore is known for being extra green and lush with drop dead gorgeous beaches.
+The North Shore is known for its especially lush greenery and drop-dead gorgeous beaches.
 They’ve filmed many movies here, including The Descendants.

 It’s the rainiest side of Kauai, so it’s important to check the weather before you go.

-When you drive up to Hanalei, you can’t miss the Waioli Huiia Church.
-It’s right off the highway and it’s absolutely stunning!
+Whehen you drive up to Hanalei, you can’t miss the Waioli Huiia Church.
+It’s right off the highway, and it’s absolutely stunning!

-The entire backdrop is green, so wear white, yellow, pink, or any other color that will stand out.
+The entire mountain backdrop of this location is green, so wear white, yellow, pink, or any other color that will stand out.
+This would be a fun place to wear a vintage muumuu!
+You can find them at thrift stores on Kauai.

 How to get to Waioli Huiia Church:

-Head north on the highway through Hanalai town and the church will be on your left.
-There is lots of on-site parking in their lot (even on a Sunday.)
+Head North on the highway through Hanalei town, and the church will be on your left.
+There is plenty of parking in their lot (even on a Sunday.)

-Hanalei Pier is definitely one of the most iconic spots on Kauai.
+Hanalei Pier is definitely one of the Kauai best photo spots on Kauai’s North Shore.
+It pops up in almost any Kauai calendar.

 Originally made of wood in the later 1800s, it’s undergone several updates throughout the years.
-It’s now made of concrete and has survived a few hurricanes.
+It’s now made of concrete and has survived a few hurricanes, floods, and tropical storms.

 How to get to Hanalei Pier: